Dick Versace: Early life

 Versace was born in Fort Bragg, North Carolina.
 His parents were Colonel Humbert Joseph Versace, an Italian American, and Marie Teresa Rios, a Puerto Rican-Irish American author.
 The 1960s television sitcom The Flying Nun was based on one of her books.
 He attended the University of Wisconsin–Madison, though he did not play basketball.

 Versace coached at the high school and collegiate level and in the NBA.
 Versace coached at St. Joseph High School in Kenosha, Wisconsin, and Gordon Tech in Chicago.
 Oddly, his first coaching position after college was at Forrest-Strawn-Wing High School in the small Central Illinois community of Forrest during the years of 1964 and 1965.
 The odd thing being that he was the head football coach.
 He led the team to an 8–1 record and a Vermilion Valley Conference championship.
 He coached junior varsity basketball that winter.
 Versace began his college coaching career at St. Louis University in 1973, after compiling a 204–66 record at the high school coaching level.
 He then moved to Michigan State University, where he was heavily involved in the recruitment of Magic Johnson.
 Versace's first head coaching assignment was at the Jackson Community College in 1976.
 In the early 1980s, he was head men's basketball coach at Bradley University, where he led the team to the 1982 NIT championship.
 In the 1985-86 season, he was named National College Coach of the Year by the U.S. Basketball Writers' Association.
 That year, his Bradley Braves went 32–3 and were ranked as high as #7 in the nation during the season.
 His back court players included future NBA star Hersey Hawkins and future Bradley head coach Jim Les.

 College

 Versace became the head coach at Bradley University in 1978 and remained at Bradley until 1986.
 In his second season at Bradley the team finished first in the Missouri Valley Conference and qualifying for the NCAA tournament.
 Losing in the first round to Texas A&M. In 1981–82 Bradley finished first in the MVC but lost in the semifinals of the MVC tournament.
 They were not selected to the NCAA tournament but won the NIT championship.
-In Versace's final season at Bradley they finished 32–3 for the season and 16–0 in the MVC.
-Losing in the second round of the NCAA tournament to eventual champion Louisville.
+In Versace's final season at Bradley they finished 32–3 for the season and 16–0 in the MVC, eventually losing in the second round of the NCAA tournament to eventual champion Louisville.